Take a Year

 Scott himself was starting to think about how he was going to spend the holidays.
 It was probably going to be one of the quietest Christmases he'd ever had.
 Still, he would send his old colleagues presents, plus the Maximoffs, and maybe he'd even get a few in return.
 Between one thing and another he'd gone nowhere besides Manhattan a handful of times and Brooklyn once since settling in Queens, and he was thinking he might make it a point to set foot outside the city sometime during the break.
 Especially if Emma Frost started barging in on his mind too often, although he wasn't sure how far he'd have to go to escape her range.

-He had occasionally felt what he'd thought was her brushing against it.
+He had occasionally felt what he'd thought was her brushing against his mind.
 He wasn't completely sure, though, and he'd mostly been trying to ignore it.

 Until there came the morning when he was in the middle of reviewing his plans for the days' classes, and a student who wasn't in any of his classes walked in.
 At first he thought the boy had found the wrong room, and he started, "Um, this is Room..."